MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/standard-activities/map-published-data.md

 2. Double-click the **Map Published Data** activity icon to open the **Properties** dialog.

-3. Configure the settings on the **Mapping rules** tab.
+3. Configure the settings in the **Mapping rules** tab.
 Configuration instructions are listed in the following table.

 ### Mapping rules